Skip to contents

 New ggplot2 geoms and stats for functional data

-• gglasagna for lasagna plots, with an order-aesthetic to sort the lasagna layers,
+• gglasagna for lasagna plots (heatmaps), with an order-aesthetic to sort the lasagna layers,

 • geom_capellini for glyphs plots (i.e., sparklines),

-See here for the documentation of the visualization approaches or take a look at the Visualization vignette.
+See here for the documentation of the visualization approaches, or browse the reference index.

 Found a bug?
 Got a question?
 Missing some functionality?